-Complete medical history form and physical examination within 6 months prior to beginning employment.
-Documentation of immunity to rubella, rubeola, mumps, varicella and surveillance for tuberculosis.
-Also, an OSHA Respiratory questionnaire and N95 respirator fit-testing is required.
+Completion of a medical history form and physical examination within 6 months prior to beginning employment; proof of immunity to rubella, rubeola, mumps, varicella, hepatitis B and surveillance for tuberculosis.
+Completion of an OSHA Respiratory questionnaire and N95 respirator fit-testing is also required.

 Why is a physical examination required for health clearance?

 The New York State Health Code (Title 10, Section 405.3) states the requirement for a physical examination and recorded medical history for all personnel including all employees, members of the medical staff, students, and volunteers, whose activities are such that a health impairment would pose a potential risk to patients.
 The examination shall be of sufficient scope to ensure that no person shall assume his/her duties unless he/she is free from a health impairment which is of potential risk to the patient or which might interfere with the performance of his/her duties, including the habituation or addiction to depressants, stimulants, narcotics, alcohol or other drugs or substances which may alter the individual's behavior.

 What are the options for having the physical examination done?

 The physical examination can be scheduled and performed at ESH if you are in Syracuse prior to June 1st, which is the deadline to submit the completed documents.
 However, the physical examination can be performed elsewhere by your personnel health provider if you choose.
 All forms should be mailed or faxed to ESH by the deadline.
 The ESH Director carefully reviews all medical histories and physicals.
 Re-examination may be necessary if there are concerns about the findings or completeness.